PUNCH in Place: Variations on Multi-Observatory Composites

 Authors: C. Gilly (NWRA)

 The PUNCH mission images the young solar wind across a field of view that spans several orders of magnitude in heliocentric distance, from the inner corona out into the heliosphere.
-Placing those data in context, however, requires stitching them together with imagers that see closer to the Sun; no single instrument covers the full range, and the familiar plane-of-sky frame grows increasingly awkward as one moves far off-limb, where brightness also falls steeply with radius.
+Placing those data in context, however, requires stitching them together with imagers that see closer to the Sun; no single instrument covers the full range, and the familiar plane-of-sky frame grows increasingly awkward as one moves far off-limb.
 We explore how to build, and how best to display, a seamless composite that spans this range.